-Mahwah NJ Aggravated Assault on a Police Officer Defense Attorneys
+Mahwah Aggravated Assault on a Police Officer Charges

 Our client allegedly obstructed the passage of a law enforcement vehicle while the officer was on his way to an emergency, then had words with the officer and got into a scuffle with the officer when refusing to provide his identification.
 Based on these facts, we were able to convince the Bergen County Prosecutor’s Office to downgrade the felony charges and remand the case back to the Mahwah Municipal Court.
 Then, after conferencing the case with the prosecutor and the police officer, Mr. Tormey negotiated a plea to disorderly conduct, a petty disorderly persons offense, which resulted in a fine, no probation and no jail.
 This minor charge can be expunged from our client’s record after five (5) years from the date of the plea, meaning he can move forward with his life unimpeded by a criminal record.
 Needless to say, our client was extremely pleased with the results produced by our law firm.

 Felony Aggravated Assault on Police Officer Case Mahwah NJ – Need Lawyer

 To speak with one of our dedicated legal advocates today, contact our Hackensack offices at (201)-330-4979.
 We will provide you with a no-cost, stress-free consultation about your case.